Active Substance: paliperidone

 Pharmacotherapeutic Group: Psycholeptics

 Invega is indicated for the treatment of schizoaffective disorder in adults.

 What is Invega and what is it used for?

-Invega is used in adults and adolescents from 15 years of age to treat schizophrenia, a mental illness that has a number of symptoms, including disorganised thinking and speech, hallucinations (hearing or seeing things that are not there), suspiciousness and delusions (false beliefs).
+Invega is an antipsychotic medicine used in adults and adolescents from 15 years of age to treat schizophrenia, a mental illness with symptoms such as disorganised thinking and speech, hallucinations (hearing or seeing things that are not there), suspiciousness and delusions (false beliefs).

 Invega is also used to treat adults with schizoaffective disorder.
 This is a condition in which the patient has episodes of elevated mood (mania) or low mood (depression) in addition to symptoms of schizophrenia.

 How is Invega used?